 Collection Item Long Description:

-Since Hughes did not require a sponsor for the aircraft, the H-i had no markings except the license number NR258Y (later NX 258Y) in chrome yellow against the dark blue background of the wings, and in black against the doped aluminum rudder.
+Since Hughes did not require a sponsor for the aircraft, the H-1 had no markings except the license number NR258Y (later NX 258Y) in chrome yellow against the dark blue background of the wings, and in black against the doped aluminum rudder.
 The fuselage was left in its natural polished aluminum finish.
-The H-i was powered by a Pratt and Whitney Twin Wasp Junior radial piston engine, which was rated at 700 horsepower at 8,500 feet but which could deliver 1,000 horsepower for high-speed flight.
+The H-1 was powered by a Pratt and Whitney Twin Wasp Junior radial piston engine, which was rated at 700 horsepower at 8,500 feet but which could deliver 1,000 horsepower for high-speed flight.
 A wind tunnel model of the aircraft was exhaustively tested in the 200-mph wind tunnel at the California Institute of Technology’s Guggenheim Aeronautical Laboratory.
 Actual performance figures for the aircraft closely matched the predicted design performance.

 The H-1 had two sets of wings, The wings Hughes used to break the land plane speed record were of a low aspect ratio and shorter than those with which it is now fitted.
-The wings now fitted on the aircraft span 31 feet, 9 inches. have a moderate-aspect ratio, and were used when Howard Hughes broke the transcontinental speed record in the H-i on January 19, 1937.
+The wings now fitted on the aircraft span 31 feet, 9 inches. have a moderateect -aspratio and were used when Howard Hughes broke the transcontinental speed record in the H-1 on January 19, 1937.
 Hughes departed Los Angeles before dawn and arrived at Newark Airport, outside New York City, 7 hours, 28 minutes, and 25 seconds later.
 His average speed over the 2,490-mile course was 332 mph, and this nonstop flight was truly an outstanding accomplishment.

 The Hughes H-1 racer was a major milestone aircraft on the road to such radial engine-powered World War II fighters as the American Grumman F6F Hellcat and Republic P-47 Thunderbolt, the Japanese Mitsubishi Type 0 (Zero), and the German Focke-WuIf FW 190.
 It demonstrated that properly designed radial-engine aircraft could compete with the lower-drag inline designs despite having larger frontal areas because of their radial engine installations.

 The H-1 was kept in the Hughes factory at Culver City, California, until it was donated to the Smithsonian Institution in 1975.
-It is now exhibited in the Golden Age of Flight gallery of the National Air and Space Museum.